quicwg/base-drafts/draft-ietf-quic-http.md

 # QUIC Advertisement

-A server advertises that it can speak HTTP/QUIC via the Alt-Svc ({{!RFC7838}}) HTTP response header (or the semantically equivalent Alt-Svc HTTP/2 Extension Frame Type), using the ALPN token defined in {{connection-establishment}}.
+An HTTP origin advertises the availability of an equivalent HTTP/QUIC endpoint via the Alt-Svc HTTP response header or the HTTP/2 ALTSVC frame ({{!RFC7838}}), using the ALPN token defined in {{connection-establishment}}.

-Thus, a server could indicate in an HTTP/1.1 or HTTP/2 response that HTTP/QUIC was available on UDP port 443 by including the following header in any
+For example, an origin could indicate in an HTTP/1.1 or HTTP/2 response that HTTP/QUIC was available on UDP port 443 at the same hostname by including the following header in any response:
-response:

     Alt-Svc: hq=":443"

-On receipt of an Alt-Svc header indicating HTTP/QUIC support, a client MAY attempt to establish a QUIC connection on the indicated port and, if successful, send HTTP requests using the mapping described in this document.
-Servers SHOULD list only versions which they support, but MAY omit supported versions for any reason.
+On receipt of an Alt-Svc header indicating HTTP/QUIC support, a client MAY attempt to establish a QUIC connection to the indicated host and port and, if successful, send HTTP requests using the mapping described in this document.

-Connectivity problems (e.g. firewall blocking UDP) can result in QUIC connection establishment failure, in which case the client should gracefully fall back to HTTP/2.
+Connectivity problems (e.g. firewall blocking UDP) can result in QUIC connection establishment failure, in which case the client SHOULD continue using the existing connection or try another alternative endpoint offered by the origin.

 ## QUIC Version Hints {#alt-svc-version-hint}

-This document defines the "quic" parameter for Alt-Svc, which is used to provide optional version-negotiation hints to HTTP/QUIC clients.
+This document defines the "quic" parameter for Alt-Svc, which MAY be used to provide version-negotiation hints to HTTP/QUIC clients.
 QUIC versions are four-octet sequences with no additional constraints on format.
 Syntax:

     quic = version-number